9R/replicazeron/README.md

 Install the stm32duino bootloader [from this repo](https://github.com/rogerclarkmelbourne/STM32duino-bootloader).
 The correct prebuild binary for a stm bluepill is `binaries/generic_boot20_pc13.bin`

 ### STM32F103 bluepill-plus([WeActStudio](https://github.com/WeActStudio/BluePill-Plus))
 Install the stm32duino bootloader [from this repo](https://github.com/Mariappan/STM32duino-bootloader/tree/mario).
-The correct prebuild binary for a stm bluepill is `bootloader_only_binaries/generic_boot20_pb2.bin`
+The correct prebuild binary for a stm bluepill-plus is `bootloader_only_binaries/generic_boot20_pb2.bin`

 Flash the bootloader with [stlink](https://github.com/stlink-org/stlink).